avaxman/Directional/docs/tutorial.md

 ### 201 Principal Matching

 One of the fundamental operations in directional-field processing is <i>matching</i>.
 That is, defining which vectors in face $f_i$ correspond to those in adjacent face $f_j$.
-In libdirectional, we only work with order-preserving matchings: if vector $k$ in face $f_i$ is matched to vector $m$ in face $f_j$, then for any $l$, $k+l$ is matched to $m+l$ (modulu $N$) in the respective faces.
+In Directional, we only work with order-preserving matchings: if vector $k$ in face $f_i$ is matched to vector $m$ in face $f_j$, then for any $l$, $k+l$ is matched to $m+l$ (modulu $N$) in the respective faces.
 Suppose that the orientation of the dual edge is $f_i \rightarrow f_j$, then the matching is encoded as $m-k$.
 Some representations, like rotation angles, already encode the matching explicitly, but others do not.
 Therefore, it needs to be devised from the field.

 Given a raw field (in assumed CCW order in every face), it is possible to devise the rotation angles $\delta_{ij}$ by the process of *principal matching* [#diamanti_2014].
 Principal matching creates the matching that minimizes the effort of the matching, always putting it within the range of $[-\pi, \pi)$ (and therefore denoted as "principal").
 It corresponds to the "smallest angle" matching for $N$-RoSy fields.